User's Guide: HSM Gateway

 1.1 HSM Gateway Architecture

-Architecture-New.png Figure 1: HSM Gateway Architecture
+Figure 1: HSM Gateway Architecture

-The Fortanix HSM Gateway solution requires that the customer applications use one of the Fortanix Data Security Manager (DSM) interfaces (REST, PKCS#11, KMIP, JCE, or CNG) to interact with Fortanix DSM for key management and cryptographic operations.
+The Fortanix HSM Gateway solution requires that the customer applications use one of the Fortanix-Data-Security-Manager (DSM) interfaces (REST, PKCS#11, KMIP, JCE, or CNG) to interact with Fortanix DSM for key management and cryptographic operations.
 These applications should be configured to authenticate to Fortanix DSM using API keys, Certificate, Trusted CA, or JWT instead of talking directly to Thales HSMs.

 An HSM group is created in Fortanix DSM and this group is configured with the HSM Gateway’s IP and HSM slot’s pin.
 Each HSM Gateway will be talking to exactly one HSM slot with a unique pin.
-After the HSM group successfully connects to the HSM using the connection details, the keys from the HSM are stored in the Fortanix DSM HSM group as virtual keys.
+After the HSM group successfully connects to the HSM using the connection details, the keys from the HSM are stored in the Fortanix DSM HSM group as Virtual-Keys.
 A virtual key is a key whose key material is not present in the HSM group.
 The key material is stored securely in an External HSM, Cloud HSM, or even in another Fortanix DSM group.
 The virtual key is only a pointer with the key information and key attributes, but it does not hold the key material.

 2.0 Fortanix Data Security Manager HSM Gateway Workflow